gregcaporaso/microbiogeo/doc/notes/anosim.rst

 **Description:**

 This test uses the `BODY_SITE` category as a positive control.
-We expect there to be significant clustering due to previous analysis done on the Whole Body dataset.
+We expect there to be significant differences between categories due to previous analysis done on the Whole Body dataset.

 **Command:** ::